Active Filters

 St. Lawrence graduates have a thirst for knowledge and are innovative problem-solvers.
 This periodic roundup features Laurentians who are in the spotlight for making a positive impact on their communities, companies, and the world.

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published articles in high-impact journals, were invited to be distinguished speakers, edited groundbreaking books, and wrote op-eds on timely and important topics.
+Recently, faculty published in prestigious journals and media outlets and presented research at renowned conferences.

 Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty earned prestigious grants, attended celebrated festivals, and published impactful books.
+Recently, faculty published acclaimed books, were quoted in prestigious publications, and wrote articles in high-impact journals.